chairleague/hots-rules/README.md

 A player who is playing in a league cannot join or sub for another team in the same league.

-### Team Timezones

-Teams select timezones to play in.
-By default, timezones for all teams are Central Time.

-- **Select Eastern Time** if you want to play earlier in the evening.
-(EST, INDIANA)
-- **Select Central Time** if you want to play in the middle of the evening.
-- **Select Pacific Time** if you want to play later in the evening.
-(PST, MST, ALASKA, HAWAII, ARIZONA)

 ## Divisions

 ### Selecting a Division

-Each league consists of many divisions, ordered by competitiveness, with Division 1 having the highest level of competition.
+Each league consists of 2 divisions.
 Choose a division not based on indivudual skill, but by skill as a team.
 Currently, there is no way to change divisions mid-season.

-**Players who have achieved Master or higher in any Hero or Team League season are ineligible to compete in Division 3.** Aside from this restriction, all divisions are open to anyone.
+Teams with 2 or more players that have placed Master or higher in any Hero or Team League season are asked to play in the competitive division.

-### Standings

-Division standings are ordered by points.
-Teams earn points only in their weekly division match.
-Wins will reward +3 points while losses will not reward any points.

 ### Season Rating

 During season play, team's will acquire a seasonal rating.
 This can be viewed in the standing of the division.
 The rating represents how a team is doing relative to other teams.
 Higher ratings show higher performance.
 Chair League uses this rating to match your team against opponents of similar skill level within your division.
 Rating gained or loss depends on the outcome of the weekly match and the magnitude is related to the rating difference between the two teams.

-## Tournaments
+## Playoffs

 ### Divisions

-Tournaments are separated by divisions.
-When a team joins a tournament, they will be joined by teams in the same division.
+Playoffs are separated by divisions.
+When a team joins a playoff, they will be joined by teams in the same division.

 ### Seeding

 Tournament seeds are determined upon team rating.
-Tie-breakers are broken by who signed up first for the tournament.
+Tie-breakers are broken by a tie breaker game, when time is available.
+When time is not available it will be chosen by who signed up first for the playoffs.

-### Rewards
+### Prizes

-Rewards in tournaments unlock as more teams sign up.
-The rewards that can be earned from a tournament will differ based on the competitiveness, or division, of the tournament.
-More rewards will be given to Division 1 teams than Division 3 teams.

-Only players who participated in a tournament are granted rewards for that tournament.
-Those players can [redeem their prizes in their account page](account_prizes_path).
+Teams who play in the competitive division are eligible for prizes.

 ## Matches